-Not all targets will support all actions.
+Not all targets will support all standard primitive actions.
 Target switches may have limits on when variables are bound and what combinations of parameter types are allowed.

-Here is a brief summary of primitive actions.
+Here is a brief summary of standard primitive actions.
 More detailed documentation is below.

+API name Summary add_header Add a header to the packet's Parsed Repre- sentation copy_header Copy one header instance to another. remove_header Mark a header instance as invalid. modify_field Set the value of a field in the packet's Parsed Representation. add_to_field Add a value to a field. add Add two values together and store in a field. subtract_from_field Subtract a value from a field. subtract Subtract a value from another value and store in a field. modify_field_with_hash_based_offset Apply a field list calculation and use the re- sult to generate an offset value. modify_field_rng_uniform Generate a random number from a given range and store in a field. bit_and Perform bitwise AND operation on two val- ues and store in a field bit_or Perform bitwise OR operation on two val- ues and store in a field bit_xor Perform bitwise XOR operation on two val- ues and store in a field

 API name Summary

-add_header Add a header to the packet's Parsed Repre-

-sentation

-copy_header Copy one header instance to another.

-remove_header Mark a header instance as invalid.

-modify_field Set the value of a field in the packet's Parsed

-Representation.

-add_to_field Add a value to a field.

-add Add two values together and store in a field.

-set_field_to_hash_index Apply a field list calculation and use the re-

-sult to generate an offset value.
+shift_left Performs the operation dst = value1 <<

+value2

+shift_right Performs the operation dst = value1 >>

+value2

 truncate Truncate the packet on egress.

 drop Drop a packet (in the egress pipeline).

 no_op Placeholder action with no effect.

 push Push all header instances in an array down

 and add a new header at the top.

 рор Pop header instances from the top of an ar-

 ray, moving all subsequent array elements

 up.

 count Update a counter.

-meter Execute a meter operation.
+execute_meter Execute a meter operation.

+register_read Read from an indexed instance of a register

+and store the value into a field.

+register_write Write a value into an indexed instance of a

+register.

 generate_digest Generate a packet digest and send to a re-

 ceiver.

 resubmit Resubmit the original packet to the parser

 with metadata.

 recirculate Resubmit the packet after all egress modifi-

 cations.

 clone_ingress_pkt_to_ingress Send a copy of the original packet to the

 parser.
 Alias: clone_i2i.

 clone_egress_pkt_to_ingress Send a copy of the egress packet to the

 parser.
 Alias: clone_e2i.

 clone_ingress_pkt_to_egress Send a copy of the original packet to the

 Buffer Mechanism.
 Alias: clone_i2e.

 clone_egress_pkt_to_egress Send a copy of the egress packet to the

 Buffer Mechanism.
 Alias: clone_e2e.